nthykier/IDEA-debpkg/README.md

  * Spellchecking of changelog content (but not bits you cannot control).
  * Bundled spelling dictionary with common Debian package related terms and jargon to avoid some false-positive spelling mistakes.
+ * Debian and Ubuntu bug numbers in `Closes` and http/https addresses are linkified.

 ### debian/control